moh1333/CS552_Project/README.txt

 This is the code for the featurization module.
-To create a feature file, run the featurize script:
+To create a feature file, run the featurize script in the proper folder:

 python3 featurize.py <preprocessed tweet file> <words txt file> <save file>